commands

 Synopsis

-Removes availability groups on a SQL Server instance.
+Removes availability groups from SQL Server instances using DROP AVAILABILITY GROUP.

 Description